 - D. Attend a football game or watch one on TV.
-(This is a fun activity to do with a parent or friend.)
+(This is a fun activity to do with a parent or friend!)
 Keep track of the efforts of your favorite team during the game.
-(Make sure you record your data and calculations.)
-Then calculate your team's statistics using the following as examples: - (1) Kicks/punts - (a) Kickoff-Kick return yards - (b) Punt-Number, yards - (c) Field goals-Attempted, percent completed, yards - (d) Extra points-Attempted, percent completed - (2) Offense - (e) Number of first downs - (f) Forward passes-Attempted, percent completed, total length of passes, longest pass, number and length of passes caught by each receiver, yardage gained by each receiver after catching a pass - (g) Running plays-Number, yards gained or lost for each run, longest run from scrimmage line, total yards gained or lost, and number of touchdowns - (3) Defense-Number of quarterback sacks, interceptions, turnovers, and safeties
+(Make sure you write down your data and calculations.)
+Calculate your team's statistics using the following as examples: - (1) Kicks/punts - (a) Kickoff-Kick return yards - (b) Punt-Number, yards - (c) Field goals-Attempted, percent completed, yards - (d) Extra point-Attempted, percent completed - (2) Offense - (a) Number of first downs - (b) Forward passes-Attempted, percent completed, total length of passes, longest pass, number and length of passes caught by each receiver, yardage gained by each receiver after catching a pass - (c) Running plays-Number, yards gained or lost for each run, longest run from scrimmage line, total yards gained or lost, and number of touchdowns - (3) Defense-Number of quarterback sacks, interceptions turnovers, safeties